sammyd/2017AtSwift_Concurrency/README.md

 # Concurrency on iOS
 ## queueing for the futures

-This playground accompanies the talk I presented at SwiftConf 2016.
+This playground accompanies the talk I presented at @Swift 2017.

 It requires Xcode 8 or later, although no guarantees that the syntax hasn't changed since I wrote it.